 Brand and Company Domains for your Business

 Try to incorporate at least one or two small keywords with your brand.
-Let’s say that your company is called “C & W,” and you’re a plumbing company.
+Let’s say that your company is called “C and W,” and you’re a plumbing company.
 Rather than just candw.com, you want to go for something like candwplumbing.com Not only have you added a keyword into the mix of your domain, but you let people know that your company is a plumbing company, and if they’re looking for your brand, they’re more likely to find you.

 Business Domains, Blog Domains and Personal Domains for all Businesses

-While there are countless blogs out there today, getting one off the ground is usually a difficult task.
+While there are countless blogs out there today, getting one off the ground is usually tricky.
 Rather than building out a blog name, consider a keyword for your blog.
 Provided that the keyword is relevant to your overall blog theme, you could find yourself driving a lot of traffic with keyword-based domains.
 Having an image to go along with a blog isn’t as important as it is for actual businesses that provide products or services to users who find them online.

 Protect Your Business by Owning All of Your Companies Domain Options

 If you’ve been doing your research, the chances are that you’ve found lots of appealing domains that you can use for your business or blog site.
 Rather than just purchasing one, why not purchase them all?
 Buying up multiple domains for your endeavors can be quite fruitful as your page progresses and builds to something that received numerous visits per day.
 You can start by only having all of the URLs forward to a single domain.
 As you grow in popularity, build out each site individually.
-Having multiple URLs offers you the opportunity to build a network of links from one website to the next, which can help further improve your organic rankings.
+Having multiple URLs offers you the opportunity to build a network of links from one website to the next, which can further improve your organic rankings.

 Due diligence is essential when deciding what domains would be right for you.
 Take the time to do a little bit of keyword research, and you’ll find that you have lots of options for your new website URL.